tkys/faiss_kmeans_spam/README.md

 ### ※
 Every time bert-serv starts, new tmpABCDE files are created.

-For data disk capacity, when if you stop the process, delete the tmpABCDE files.
+<b>For data disk capacity, when if you stop the process, delete the tmpABCDE files.</b>